scizen9/SEDM-Docs/source/index.rst

 Here we document the instrument for observers and developers.
 Observers will want to refer to the Observer's Reference below.

-Data products produced by the semi-automatic pipeline can be found `here`_.
+Data products produced by the automatic pipeline can be found `here`_.

 .. _here: http://www.astro.caltech.edu/sedm/redux/?C=N;O=D